gthvn1/crashtos/Readme.md

       display its contents.
 If it is another extension do nothing.
       Example: *editor* should start the editor
   - NOTE: Still need to display content of txt file.
+  - Maybe we should load both text file and binary file in memory.
+Just have different return value in AX to let the stage2 if we can execute it, display it or of an error occured.
 - [ ] Use graphics instead of BIOS Video services (interrupt 10h)
 - [ ] Use PIO to access disk instead of BIOS Disk services (interrupt 13h)
 - [ ] Setup GDT